 Finally, recognizing the significant influence of teaching beliefs in postmodernism on culturally responsive pedagogy, it may be recommended that schools prioritize the development of teachers’ philosophical and pedagogical foundations.
 Supporting teachers in critically reflecting on their own beliefs and biases, and helping them incorporate a postmodern lens into their practice, may enhance their ability to create inclusive, culturally aware classrooms.
 Schools can offer reflective training sessions, peer feedback, and collaborative discussions that help teachers examine and transform their teaching practices.
 Encouraging ongoing reflection on the intersection of postmodernism and culturally responsive pedagogy will ultimately benefit both teachers and students, leading to more effective and inclusive teaching practices that enhance the learning experience for all students.

-Consent (where ever applicable)
+Ethical approval and Consent

 This study was carried out in full compliance with established ethical standards to safeguard the rights, dignity, and well-being of all participants.
 Prior to the commencement of data collection, the researcher secured the necessary authorizations, including an endorsement from the Dean of the Graduate School of Rizal Memorial Colleges and ethical approval from the institution’s Ethics Review Committee.
 The ethical protocols observed were anchored in the framework proposed by Pregoner et al. (2025), aligning with current guidelines for conducting research involving human participants in educational contexts.
 Participation in the study was entirely voluntary.
 Respondents were thoroughly informed about the purpose, scope, and procedures of the research, as well as their right to decline or withdraw from participation at any stage without facing any repercussions.
 Informed consent was obtained to confirm their comprehension and willingness to participate.
 To maintain confidentiality, no personally identifiable information was collected, and all data were treated with strict privacy.
 The information gathered was used exclusively for scholarly and academic purposes.
 These measures ensured that the research was conducted with transparency, ethical responsibility, and a high degree of professional integrity.